-Although the compensation committee does not maintain a fixed date for making compensation determinations, our compensation program changes historically have been made effective in April of each year.
-These stock option awards vest in equal monthly installments over a four-year period beginning on the vesting commencement date.
+Historically, stock option awards granted by our compensation committee in connection with annual performance reviews vest in equal monthly installments over a four-year period.
 The per share exercise price for our stock option awards is equal to the fair market value of our common stock on the date of grant.
-The fair market value is the closing public trading price of our common stock on the date of grant or, if the equity award is granted on a day when the trading market for our common stock is closed, the closing public trading price on the most recent trading day.
-Consistent with our historical practice, the vesting commencement dates of the stock option awards granted in February 2016 and December 2016 were made retroactive to April 2015 and April 2016, respectively, with vesting occurring in equal monthly installments over a four-year period beginning on the respective vesting commencement date.
+The fair market value is the closing public trading price of our common stock on the date of grant or, if the equity award is granted on a day when the trading market for our common stock is closed, the closing public trading price on the most recent trading day prior to the date of grant.